Chelsea Potter: History

 The assertion that the Chelsea Potter was named after William de Morgan was first seen in a Taylor Walker website in 2015, possibly in ignorance of the recent existence of the Chelsea Pottery just 50 Yards from the pub's site.

 It is not clear why the Commercial Tavern would in 1958 be renamed after a pottery further away from the pub site than the Chelsea Pottery.
 The Commercial Tavern had never previously been named after William de Morgan's pottery which had closed in 1907.

 British History Online notes that "the Chelsea Potter became famous in the 1960s and 70s", and regular customers included Jimi Hendrix and The Rolling Stones.

+The track "Flying Junk", on the album The Original Soundtrack by British band 10cc in March 1975 contains the line "He pushed his load down the Kings Road to the Chelsea Potter".